 Table 6-35 pd.conf file parameters (continued) Parameter Description DISABLE_BACKLEVEL_TLS When secure communication is established between the client and the server, this parameter specifies whether or not to disable older TLS versions.
 NetBackup version 8.0 and earlier use older TLS versions such as SSLV2, SSLV3, TLS 1.0, and TLS 1.1.
 To enable TLS 1.2, change the value of the DISABLE_BACKLEVEL_TLS parameter to 1 and restart the NetBackup Deduplication Engine (spoold) and the NetBackup Deduplication Manager (spad).
 Default value: DISABLE_BACKLEVEL_TLS = 0 Possible values: 0 (off) or 1 (on) Note: To enable TLS 1.2, NetBackup version must be 8.1 and later.
 When TLS 1.2 is enabled (DISABLE_BACKLEVEL_TLS = 1) on a machine (which can be a client or a media server or a load balance server), to establish communication, all machines connected to it must also enable TLS 1.2.
 For a standard backup, NetBackup client version 8.0 and earlier can communicate with NetBackup server (media server or load balance server) version 8.1 that has TLS 1.2 enabled.
 However, in case of optimized duplication and replication, load balance, and client direct duplication, NetBackup client versions 8.0 and earlier cannot communicate with NetBackup server (media server or load balance server) version 8.1, which has TLS 1.2 enabled.
 DONT_SEGMENT_TYPES A comma-separated list of file name extensions of files not to be deduplicated.
 Files in the backup stream that have the specified extensions are given a single segment if smaller than 16 MB.
 Larger files are deduplicated using the maximum 16-MB segment size.
-Example: DONT_SEGMENT_TYPES = mp3,avi This setting prevents NetBackup from analyzing and managing segments within the file types that do not deduplicate globally.
+Example: DONT_SEGMENT_TYPES = mp3, avi This setting prevents NetBackup from analyzing and managing segments within the file types that do not deduplicate globally.
 Note: this parameter does not apply to the NDMP backups that use the NetApp stream handler.
 Default value: DONT_SEGMENT_TYPES = (no default value) Possible values: comma-separated file extensions

 Parameter Description ENCRYPTION Specifies whether to encrypt the data during backups.
 By default, files are not encrypted.
 If you set this parameter to 1 on all hosts, the data is encrypted during transfer and on the storage.
 Default value: ENCRYPTION = 0 Possible values: 0 (no encryption) or 1 (encryption) See "About MSDP encryption" on page 129.
-To have all data in MSDP server encrypted, it is recommended that you use the server option. pd.conf parameter impacts only the backups or replication using this hosts as the data source.
-FIBRECHANNEL Enable Fibre Channel for backup and restore traffic to and from a NetBackup series appliance.
+To encrypt all data in the MSDP server, it is recommended that you use the server option.
+ENCRYPTION parameter is useful only for the backups or replication using the hosts where the pd.conf file exists.
+FIBRECHANNEL Enables the Fibre Channel for backup, and restores the traffic to and from a NetBackup series appliance.
 Default value: FIBRECHANNEL = 0 Possible values: 0 (off) or 1 (on)